+We did not find any effect of temperature, maternal investment, or their interaction on morphology in Lampropholis delicata [tail length: (Fig1a), snout-vent-length (SVL, Fig 1b) or weight (Fig 1c) (See Table 1)].

-We found a statistically significant effect of incubation temperature in juvenile size of L. guichenoti (Supp Info Table S2).
-Individuals coming from eggs incubated at hotter temperatures had longer tails (estimate + SE = 3.76 + 0.91, 95% CI = 1.98– 5.53, Fig 1d), larger SVL (estimate + SE = 1.36 + 0.44, 95% CI = 0.49 – 2.22, Fig 1e) and were heavier (estimate + SE = 0.04 + 0.02, 95% CI = 0 – 0.07, Fig1f) than those hatched from eggs at colder temperatures.
-Maternal investment or the 2-way interaction with temperature had no effect on any of the morphological traits measured (Table S2).
-In contrast, we did not find any effect of temperature, maternal investment or their 2-way interaction on morphology in Lampropholis delicata [tail length (Fig1a), snout-vent-length (SVL, Fig 1b) or weight (Fig 1c) (Table S2)].
+In contrast, maternal investment and temperature treatment interacted to affect weight in L guichenti (Table 1).
+The weight difference between control and yolk removal treatment was larger in the cold incubation temperature compared to the difference under warm incubation temperatures for L guichenoti (Table 1).
+We also found a statistically significant effect of incubation temperature in juvenile size of L. guichenoti (Table 1).
+Generally, individuals coming from eggs incubated at hotter temperatures had longer tails (estimate = 6.347, 95% CI = 9.619– 3.079, Table 1, Fig 1d), larger SVL (estimate = 2.973 , 95% CI = 4.715 – 1.241, Table 1, Fig 1e) and were heavier (estimate = 0.112 , 95% CI = 0.207– 0.019, Table1, Fig1f) than those hatched from eggs at colder temperatures.

 In both species, there was a positive correlation between SVL, tail length and body mass, with individuals with larger bodies also being heavier and having longer tails (Supp Info Table S2).

-Table 1: Posterior means and 95% credible intervals for the interaction between temperature (Temp) and maternal investment (Invest) along with the main effects of temperature and maternal investment on morphological traits for Lampropholis delicata and Lampropholis guichenoti.
-Main effects are pooled posterior means over each level of second predictor variable.
+Table 1– Posterior means and 95% credible intervals for the interaction between temperature (Temp) and maternal investment (Invest) along with the main effects of temperature and maternal investment on morphological traits for Lampropholis delicata and Lampropholis guichenoti.
+Main effects are pooled posterior means over each level of the second predictor variable (either temperature or maternal investment treatments depending on the focal variable).
 Posterior distributions are estimated from a multi-response model that accounts for the correlation between morphological traits.
+Bold indicates significant effects.